An epilepsy specialty center designed for kids and families

 Our 12-bed Lee and Penny Anderson Epilepsy Unit is equipped to monitor and record patients’ EEG readings continually.
 We can spot the beginning of a seizure right away, which helps us locate where in the brain the seizure originates.
 This information is essential in developing patients’ care and treatment plans.

 When a child comes to Children’s for monitoring or surgery, care and comfort are always our top priorities.
 To make things easier, we’ve designed the Karen and George Benz Family Pediatric Neuroscience Center with families in mind.
 Our spacious private rooms make it easy for parents to stay right at their child’s side.
 Plus they’ll find amenities that foster togetherness, such as a sibling play area and Children’s own in-house TV channel.

-There are several ways your child might arrive at the epilepsy monitoring program:
+There are several ways a child might arrive at the epilepsy monitoring unit:

 - From the emergency room.
 The epilepsy team works closely with Children’s emergency department to evaluate and treat seizure emergencies.
 Some kids are admitted directly from the ER to our neuroscience unit.

 - From another hospital.
 When a child needs expert seizure care in a hurry, hospitals across the region know Children’s is one of the best.
 We arrange transfers by ambulance, plane and helicopter to speed kids to the right level of care.

 - From a doctor’s referral.
 Pediatricians and neurologists in the Twin Cities and across the country trust Children’s for their patients’ epilepsy care.
 And many families contact Children’s after hearing about the program from our patients.

 Checking into the epilepsy unit